 To raise the antenna into the operating position, turn the elevating crank (clockwise) in the "UP" direction, about 13 turns, or until some resistance to turning is noticed.
 On the power booster, turn the switch to "ON" in order to amplify the signal being received.
 Once in the "UP" position, rotate the antenna to receive the best picture.
-This is done by pulling down on the directional handle with both hands until it disengages from the ceiling plate and then rotating it until reception has improved.
-The antenna must be lowered before moving the vehicle.
-To lower, rotate the directional handle until the pointer is aligned with the pointer on the ceiling plate.
-Turn the elevating crank (counter-clockwise) in the "DOWN" direction, about 13 turns, or until some resistance to turning is noticed.
-The antenna is now locked and in the travel position.
-Your unit may be equipped with one
+This is done by pulling down on the directional handle with both hands until it

-ROTATING ANTENNA TO OPERATING POSITION
+RAISING ANTENNA TO OPERATING POSITION